-Your program should include a minimum of 10 College of Business undergraduate students, and so, you will need to develop a program that will be attractive to Gies students.
+Your program should include a minimum of 10 College of Business undergraduate students, and so, you will need to develop a program that will be attractive to an adequate number of Gies students.
 You will be expected to help promote and market the program.
 In most cases, Business Programs are for Business students only, but non-Business students can be accepted to Gies programs.
 Faculty that develop strong, interesting programs and start their planning with the Gies Global office early will have the best chance of receiving approval.
-The deadline to apply is June 1.
+The deadline to apply is May 1.
 This date will give the Business International Programs office enough time to set up purchase orders and airline tickets.
 This date will also provide you with adequate time to develop the program and market it to Business students at the Business Study Abroad Fair which happens during the first few weeks of the fall semester.

 Once your program is approved we will develop an on-line student application, and assist you with marketing your program.
 Student application deadlines are September 15 (Winter trips), November 15 (Spring trips) and February 15 (Summer trips).
 Students wishing to participate will need to apply online.
 Please direct interested students to go to Illinois Abroad and Global Exchange, select “Programs” then “Program Search” and find the “city” in the pull-down menu.
 Then “click” on the program name.
 Please check with the Gies Global Office to make sure that your students have completed their application.
 Each chaperone leading a Gies College of Business trip will need to register for travel insurance, which includes providing emergency contact information.
 Wait to receive further instructions.